 It is estimated that over 4.5 million journeys were made by people in the GDA on a typical weekday in 2006.
-Approximately 80% of vehicles on GDA roads in 2006 were cars or taxis, and 20% were vans, lorries or buses.
+Approximately 80% of vehicles on GDA roads in 2006 were cars or taxis, and 20% were vans, lorries or buses.17

-As noted in section 4.2 the GDA population is forecast to grow to 2.28 million by 2030, representing a 39% increase on 2006 levels and a 27% increase on 2011 levels.
+As noted in section 4.2 the GDA population is forecast to grow to 2.28 million by 2030, representing a 39% increase on 2006 levels.
 On the basis that travel demand is largely dependent on the population, it can be estimated that the number of journeys that will be made by people within the GDA each weekday in 2030 will be in excess of 6 million.